aws-samples/aws-lex-web-ui/templates/README.md

 Once deployed, you can go back to the CodeBuild project to change the applicaton configuration by modifying the environmental variables passed by CodeBuild.
 You can start a new build in CodeBuild to reconfigure and redeploy the application.
-By default, the CodeBuild project uses a zip file in an AWS owned S3 bucket as its source.
+The CodeBuild project uses a zip file in the `BootstrapBucket` parameter as its source (defaults to an AWS owned S3 bucket).
 That zip file contains the source in this project and it is regularly updated.
 If you want to use your own source, see the *Deploy Using My Own Bootstrap S3 Bucket* section below.

 ## Pipeline Deployment Mode
 When the `CreatePipeline` parameter is set to true, the stack creates